 - Difficulty swallowing or breathing

 Less serious side effects may include:

-Do not stop taking Risperdal abruptly; see your doctor before reducing or discontinuing this medication.
-You can reduce withdrawal symptoms by slowly tapering off of this medication.
+Do not stop taking this drug abruptly as it may increase the intensity of withdrawal symptoms.
+Consult with your doctor before reducing or stopping this medication.
+You may reduce withdrawal symptoms by slowly tapering off of this medication.
 Possible symptoms of withdrawal include: